jonlpersson/ed-latimore/site/_drafts/25-boxing-tips-for-both-beginners-and-professionals.md

 Next, sprinting strengthens your legs and helps you become a more powerful boxer.
 Many boxers don’t realize that punching power is generated in your legs.
 Of the few that do, I’m willing to bet that almost none realize that power (in the sense of activity) is the measure of energy per time ([These are the types of things you pick up as a boxer with a physics degree](https://edlatimore.com/is-physics-hard-how-to-study-and-learn-basic-physics/){: target="_blank" rel="noopener"}).

 Sprinting, especially up a hill, helps you improve the amount of energy you can generate (because they strengthen the entire body, specifically the muscles used for punching) and because you can move your feet faster (sprinting requires and trains fast foot turnover).
-By increasing the energy and decreasing the amount of time required to generate it, your power automatically increases.
+By increasing the energy and decreasing the amount of time required to generate it, your power automatically increases.&nbsp;

 ### 3) Should boxers lift weights?